redis-developer/redisbloom-moby-dick/README.md

 * [`PFCOUNT`](https://redis.io/commands/pfcount/) returns an approximation of the number of distinct items added to the Hyperloglog.
 * [`TOPK.LIST`](https://redis.io/commands/topk.list/) with the `WITHCOUNT` modifier returns the full list of items in the Top K along with their approximated counts / scores.
 * Using the [`MEMORY USAGE`](https://redis.io/commands/memory-usage/) command, we can see how much memory the Set, Hyperloglog and Bloom Filter take up in Redis.  `MEMORY USAGE` returns the memory used in bytes, so we divide by 1024 to get kilobytes.

+## Further Exercises

+Try using the following commands to check if a given word is in the Set, or possibly in the Bloom Filter:

+* [`SISMEMBER`](https://redis.io/commands/sismember/): Find out for sure whether a word is in the Set whose key is `mobydick:words:set`.
+Try checking multiple words at once with [`SMISMEMER`](https://redis.io/commands/smismember/)
+* [`BF.EXISTS`](https://redis.io/commands/bf.exists/): Find out whether a word may be or is absolutely not in the Bloom Filter whose key is `mobydick:words:bloom`.
+Try checking multiple words at once with [`BF.MEXISTS`](https://redis.io/commands/bf.mexists/)

+Why can't we say with absolute certainty that a word is in the Bloom Filter?

 ## Licensing